 Following the sale of that corporation, Rosemary held the title of executive vice president and general counsel of a chain of 58 nursing homes in 12 states.
-Today, Rosemary is in-house general counsel to a chain of 33 long-term care facilities.
-In these in-house roles, Rosemary manages all outside litigation counsel and leads all acquisitions, divestitures and regulatory work while maintaining her practice at Buchanan.
+Rosemary also served as Chief Legal Officer of a third chain of 58 long-term care facilities.
+In these in-house roles, Rosemary managed all outside litigation counsel, led acquisitions, divestitures, regulatory work, and served in the C-Suite strategic initiatives while managing her practice at Buchanan.

 With boundless energy and complete devotion to every client, Rosemary represents:

 - National healthcare systems, individual hospitals and long-term care facilities

 - Religious congregations, nationally, as they reconfigure their provinces or entire congregational structures

 - Colleges, universities, high schools and day care centers

 - Foundations ensuing from the sale of not-for-profit health care entities

 - Clients in estate planning and probate activities

 With her comprehensive knowledge of the interface of church law as it affects the transactions she leads, Rosemary works side-by-side with church leaders on virtually all transactions dealing with religiously-affiliated entities.
 In fact, following law school, Rosemary conducted post-graduate study in ecclesiastical law at Duquesne University.
 She enjoys developing and employing practical, cutting-edge solutions in the realm of religiously-affiliated work.